danlidennydeng/reactpro/README.md

 This can eliminate unserious and lighthearted users,

-I think it also can make Bot Registration much harder if the quesions are in pictures.
+## I think it also can make Bot Registration much harder if the quesions are in pictures.

+---

+pure react with out react-steps-wizard under puresteps folder